jeffblackadar/charcoalhearths/README.md

-This is a repository of programs to for deep learning object detection using Mask R-CNN.
-This project detects images of relict charcoal hearths in LiDAR images of Pennsylvania.
+This is a repository of programs for deep learning object detection using Mask R-CNN.
+This project detects images of relict charcoal hearths (RCHs) in LiDAR images of Pennsylvania.

 For additional information, please see https://zenodo.org/deposit/4593788